The Bankrate promise

 - Compare quotes accurately.
 This may be the most important part of the car insurance shopping process.
 When you receive quotes back from each carrier, make sure that the coverage types, limits and deductible amounts are identical.
 Without checking for this, you may mistake one carrier as being cheaper without realizing it’s giving you less coverage.

 - Understand your deductible.
-If you have comprehensive and collision coverage on your car insurance policy, you will have deductible limits for each.
+If you have comprehensive and collision coverage on your car insurance policy, you will have a deductible for each.
 The deductible refers to the amount that you are responsible to pay out of pocket in the event of a covered claim, while your car insurance company covers the rest.
 A higher deductible might result in a cheaper policy, but make sure that your deductible amount is one you could reasonably pay without causing a financial burden.

 - Shop after life events.
 Buying a new car, getting married, adding a child to your policy — all of these could impact your car insurance rate.
 Because of that, these and other life events may be a good opportunity to reevaluate your car insurance coverage and premium.